 Our family team here at Graysons is known for providing high quality, no-nonsense legal advice when people are separating or divorcing, but we recognise that sometimes you just want to know what you can do next.
 Whilst we understand that one size doesn’t fit all situations, here we offer some tips in respect of practical steps that you may wish to take in the early days of your separation.

 - Make a note of the date that you separated.For some, this will be ingrained in their memory, but for others who have had various periods of separation, this can be more of a blur.
 Try to identify the date when you both agreed the relationship was over, even if you actually remained in the same house after that date.
-The date of separation will be amongst one of the first questions various agencies and solicitors will ask.
+The date of separation will be amongst the first questions various agencies and solicitors will ask.

 - If children are involved, think about how you are going to explain the separation to them.
 Try to discuss the interim care arrangements, such as will you both continue to do this and will one person have specific roles, for example, collection and return from school/nursery?It is much better if you can agree this between you, but if you can’t, seek early legal advice and avoid exposing the children to conflict.
 If there are concerns surrounding harm to the children or domestic violence you should also seek early legal advice.